GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-a-simple/README.md

 #### Internal

+Internal connectivity is controlled by `var.spoke_configs`, where you can either configure `peering-configs` or `vpn-configs` based on which spoke connectivity method you want to deploy.
+By default, an empty configuration will deploy a VPC Peering based hub-and-spoke.

-VPNs ([`net-vpn`](../../../modules/net-vpn-ha)) used to interconnect landing and spokes - if enabled in `var.spoke_configs`, are managed by `spoke-vpns.tf` files, each implementing both sides of the VPN connection.
-Per-gateway configurations (e.g. BGP advertisements and session ranges) are controlled by variable `vpn_onprem_configs`.
+Peerings are managed by `spoke-peerings.tf`, and VPNs ([`net-vpn`](../../../modules/net-vpn-ha)) are managed by the `spoke-vpns.tf` file.
+In case of VPNs, per-gateway configurations (e.g. BGP advertisements and session ranges) are controlled by variable `var.spoke_configs.vpn_configs`.
 VPN gateways and IKE secrets are automatically generated and configured.

 ### Routing and BGP

 Each VPC network ([`net-vpc`](../../../modules/net-vpc)) manages a separate routing table, which can define static routes (e.g. to private.googleapis.com) and receives dynamic routes from BGP sessions established with neighbor networks (e.g. landing receives routes from onprem and spokes, and spokes receive RFC1918 from landing).

-Static routes are defined in `vpc-*.tf` files, in the `routes` section of each `net-vpc` module.
+Static routes are defined in `net-*.tf` files, in the `routes` section of each `net-vpc` module.

 BGP sessions for landing-spoke are configured through variable `spoke_configs.vpn_configs`, while the ones for landing-onprem use variable `vpn_onprem_configs`